Sugar & the Diet

 Putting Added Sugars and Sugar Intake into Perspective of the Total Diet

-We all know that there is a serious obesity problem in the United States.
-With that in mind, it should come as no surprise that during a 40-year period, Americans’ daily consumption went up by more than 450 calories.1 Not to mention, as a society, we move a lot less.2, 3
+We all know that obesity is a serious problem in the United States.
+With that in mind it should come as no surprise that as a society we eat more calories and move a lot less than we did 50 years ago1, 2, 3

-In 1970, people were consuming 2,024 calories each day.
-Fast-forward to 2010 (the most recent calorie data), and that figure jumped to 2,476—nearly a 25% increase in calories.
+In 1970, people were consuming 2,054 calories each day.
+Fast-forward to 2010 (the most recent calorie data), and that figure jumped to 2,501—more than a 20% increase in calories.
 But added sugars didn’t make up a very big percentage of the increased intake.
-Over that same period, added sugars consumption increased only from 20.8 tsp/day to 22.9 tsp/day, a 10% increase of 34.5 kcals/day.
-Calories from added fats and oils have increased by 225 kcals/day, a 66% increase, and calories from grains have increased by 116 kcals/day, a 28% increase.1
+Over that same period, added sugars consumption increased by 34.5 kcals/day, a 10% increase.
+Calories from added fats and oils have increased by 229 kcals/day, a 66% increase, and calories from grains have increased by 171 kcals/day, a 42% increase.1 These numbers are based on food availability data, which can be used as a proxy for consumption.

 Daily per capita total calories and calories from added sugars, added fats and oils, and grains1